 If there is no fluid dripping, the level is low.

-- If the level is below the hole (no transmission fluid is coming out), add the recommended Honda transmission fluid until you start to see fluid dripping out of this hole.
-You will need to add transmission fluid from the filler hole on top of the transmission.
+- If the level is below the hole (no transmission fluid is coming out), add the recommended Honda transmission fluid until you see fluid dripping out of this hole.
+You must add transmission fluid from the filler hole on top of the transmission.